DiscoverAtlanta.com homepage

 Hispanic Heritage Month

-Folkloric dances take place as part of the Day of the Dead celebrations. (📷: Matthew Grimes/Atlanta Braves)
+Folkloric dances take place as part of the Day of the Dead celebrations.
+(Photo by Matthew Grimes/Atlanta Braves)

-The Atlanta Symphony Orchestra will be hosting a weekend of fun, music and culture for the family.
+The Atlanta Symphony Orchestra is hosting a weekend of fun, music and culture for the family.
 The free festival will include live music, Ballet Folklorico performances, altar exhibitions and more.
 Traditional Mexican food will be available for purchase from local food trucks, and activities such as Mexican games will offer entertainment for the whole family.
+Atlanta Symphony Orchestra violinist Juan R. Ramirez will perform with Mariachi Pepe Lopez at 1 pm.
 The event is open to the public.

 Día de Muertos Fest: Immersive Cultural Experience